-Therefore, it is normal to find workflow automation capabilities inside project management software.
-The workflow automation features inside project management software are usually seen in the form of a drag-and-drop builder that lets you define actions that the software will take once a trigger occurs.
+You can often find workflow automation capabilities inside project management software, usually in the form of a drag-and-drop builder that lets you define actions that the software will take once a trigger occurs.
 For example, the system will send a notification to the task assignee once the task changes status in the flow.

-As you can see, this is great if you want to automate some tedious and repetitive tasks within your projects.
-However, it is not the same as having a dedicated workflow automation tool and I will tell you why.
-First, let’s start with definitions and a few examples of each type of software.
+This is great if you want to automate some tedious and repetitive tasks within your projects, but it's not the same as having a dedicated workflow automation software and I will tell you why.

 What is workflow automation software?